MileHacker Logo

 • Focus on major, easily accessible landmarks.

-• Utilize MRT for seamless city navigation.
+• Utilize MRT for seamless getting around the city.

 Weekend Getaway 2-3 days